Linear groups and computation: Where to next?

 \subsection{Acknowledgments}

-A.~S.~Detinko is supported by a Marie Sk\l odowska-Curie Individual Fellowship grant (Horizon 2020, EU Framework Programme for Research and Innovation).
+A.~S.~Detinko was supported by a Marie Sk\l odowska-Curie Individual Fellowship grant H2020 MSCA-IF-2015, No.~704910 (EU Framework Programme for Research and Innovation).
 D.~L.~Flannery was funded by the Irish Research Council (New Foundations 2015).

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}